Current Issue of PAIN

 May 2023, Vol. 164, Issue 5

 Available to IASP members as a membership benefit, this peer-reviewed journal provides a forum for the dissemination of multidisciplinary research in the basic and clinical sciences.
 It is cited in Current Contents and Index Medicus.

 PAIN Retains High Ranking

 PAIN Retains High Ranking Among Journals in Several Fields

 PAIN ranked 5th the Anesthesiology category in 2021, and attained an Impact Factor of 7.926—the highest in the journal’s history!

 The Impact Factor measures, among other things, how often journal articles are cited during a specific period.
 PAIN received 4,288 citations in 2021.

-Congratulations to Editor-in-Chief, Francis J. Keefe, as well as to PAIN’s Section Editors, Associate Editors, and the Editorial Office staff.
-And thanks to our authors and reviewers--and of course, to our readers.
+Congratulations to Editor-in-Chief, PAIN’s Section Editors, Associate Editors, and the Editorial Office staff.
+And thanks to our authors and reviewers - and, of course, to our readers.
 All have contributed to this outstanding achievement.